steve-mcintyre/shim-review/README.md

 -------------------------------------------------------------------------------
 Who is the secondary contact for security updates, etc.
 -------------------------------------------------------------------------------
-- Name: Steve Langasek
+- Name: Steve McIntyre
-- Position: shim maintainer
+- Position: Debian EFI team lead maintainer
-- Email address: vorlon@debian.org
+- Email address: 93sam@debian.org
-- PGP key, signed by the other security contacts, and preferably also with signatures that are reasonably well known in the linux community: The file keys/vorlon.pub in this git repo
+- PGP key, signed by the other security contacts, and preferably also with signatures that are reasonably well known in the linux community: The file keys/93sam.pub in this git repo

 -------------------------------------------------------------------------------
 What upstream shim tag is this starting from: